-An organized, multi-tasking office administrator is invaluable to any workplace — and many businesses would fall apart without one.
-But what are the business administration skills that employers really want?
-Is it just about having a good telephone manner, a knack for answering emails quickly and the ability to make a top-notch cup of coffee?
-Not in 2019.
-These days, administrative staff need to be able to juggle a dozen projects at any one time.
-Here we outline 14 of the most vital administrative skills a would-be employee needs, and give tips on how to improve your own competency at them.
+An organized, multi-tasking business administrator is invaluable to any workplace — and many companies would fall apart without one.
+What are the specialized skills employers are looking for in a job candidate?
+Is it just about having a good business sense, a knack for answering emails quickly or managing financial accounts?
+Not in today’s business world.
+These days, an administrator needs to be able to juggle a dozen projects at any time.
+Here we outline 14 of the most vital administrative skills a would-be employee needs, and give tips on how to improve your own skillset.

 1. Communication Skills

 Can you answer emails, telephone calls and face-to-face enquiries in a polite and efficient manner?
-Can you give feedback to employees and co-workers in a tone that is both constructive and non-accusatory, however poorly they may have completed the task?
+Can you give feedback to employees and colleagues in a tone that is both constructive and non-accusatory however poorly they may have completed a task?
 If so, you’re well on the way to being a positive, master communicator — a skill that is highly valued in today’s workplace.

 2. Technology Skills